infused/dbf/README.md

   subject line
 * Change log: <https://github.com/infused/dbf/blob/master/CHANGELOG.md>

-NOTE: Beginninf with version 4 we have dropped support for Ruby 2.0, 2.1, 2.2, and 2.3.
+NOTE: Beginning with version 4 we have dropped support for Ruby 2.0, 2.1, 2.2, and 2.3.
 If you need support for these older Rubies, please use 3.0.x (https://github.com/infused.org/dbf/tree/3_stable)

 NOTE: Beginning with version 3 we have dropped support for Ruby 1.8 and 1.9.
 If you need support for older Rubies, please use 2.0.x (https://github.com/infused/dbf/tree/2_stable)